 Make Your Drivers Responsible

 To ensure that cars are cared for in the right manner, it’s important that your employees know they’re responsible for anything that happens in or to the car, including accidents.
 According to MotorTrade’s Slideshare, you should let all your drivers know that they are responsible if they get ticketed while in the vehicle.
 Although all the paperwork will be under your company’s name, it shouldn’t be your responsibility to pay for their speeding or parking tickets.
-And if you have trouble getting an employee to take responsibility in this manner, you may just have to take away their privileges with the company car altogether.
+And if you have trouble getting an employee to take responsibility in this manner, you may just have to take away their privileges with the company car altogether or go a step further and sell it on car marketplaces like Autovolo in order to avoid further hassle.

 Keep Good Records